mebusy/notes/dev_notes/gpu_prog_for_video_game.md

 # Notes

 - Unreal(z-up), Unity3D(y-up), and Direct3D use LHS
-    - but OpenGL and XNA suddenly turn to LHS in `clip space` ( canonical view volume )
+    - but OpenGL and XNA (RHS in eye-space) suddenly turn to LHS in `clip space` ( canonical view volume )
 - moving camera is equivalent to inverse moving the entire world
 - rotation  must take the coordinate system into consideration.
     - LHS , clockwise if looking against axis
     - RHS , counter clockwise if looking against axis
+- Canonical "clip space" view volume
+    - D3D/XNA,   map z to [0,1]
+    - OpenGL/Unity, map z to [-1,1]

 # 1. Introduction